j0zeph/AoC/README.md

 The puzzle input will be included in a text file, and the short puzzle description(s)<br>
 will also be their own text files within the folder representing the day.<br>

-To see the full description of problems, visit the [Advent of Code](https://adventofcode.com/) site and <br>
+To see the full description of problems for 2022, visit the [Advent of Code](https://adventofcode.com/2022/) site.
-navigate to the proper year and day.

 <br>